Lun7tic/Lun7tic/README.md

 - 👋 Hi, I’m Lun7toc
 - 👀 I’m interested in Network Programming
-- 🌱 I’m currently learning about phthon skill.
+- 🌱 I’m currently learning about python skill.
 - 📫 How to reach me ...

 <!---